-Their paper discusses the amount of useful pages on the web, or pages that people actually search through as opposed to all of the pages that are indexed, and explores the concept of information entropy related to search indexes.
+Their paper discusses the number of useful pages on the web, or pages that people search through as opposed to all of the pages that are indexed, and explores the concept of information entropy related to search indexes.

 They discuss how personalization might even help searchers when there isn’t enough information collected about an individual user’s interests, by “backing off” to look at larger groups that the individual might be a member of, based upon such things as people who share some of the same marketing demographics, or from information based upon a collaborative filtering approach based upon shared searches and pages clicked upon as well as other user behavior.

-It there isn’t enough data about market demographics or click through information for aggregated or individual searches, some other data more easily obtained, such as location information obtained through IP addresses that might provide helpful and meaningful results.
+If there isn’t enough data about market demographics or click-through information for aggregated or individual searches, some other data more easily obtained, such as location information obtained through IP addresses that might provide helpful and meaningful results.

 The paper is Entropy of Search Logs: How Hard is Search?
 With Personalization?
 With Backoff? (pdf).
 Greg Linden wrote up an overview of the paper in his post Does the entropy of search logs indicate that search should be easy?, and a video presentation on the topic is available online.